Re-opening a building for worship

 You can still download it

-We have capacity for 18 - 25 households (depending on household sizes) at the Community Centre.
-Within church the capacity is 15 households maximum.
+We have capacity for 17 households in church.
 Due to these restrictions, we will therefore need to have a booking system.

 Bookings will be done via the website (wwweuxtonparishchurch.org).
 So, if you have registered for an account then you will be able to book yourself on.
 We will also be taking bookings via the phone and will have a certain number of spaces available to those who are unable to access the website.
 We are going operate on a first come first serve basis.
 Bookings will open each week on Wednesday at 12noon (prior to the Sunday).
 If possible, then please can you book directly on the website, this will keep the phone lines free for those who need to use the phone booking option.